Oenanthe aquatica

 Oenanthe aquatica, fine-leaved water-dropwort, is an aquatic flowering plant in the carrot family.
-It is widely distributed from the Atlantic coast of Europe to central Asia.
+It is widely distributed from the Atlantic coast of Europe to central Asia, and grows in reedbeds or pools with a fluctuating water level, sometimes becoming abundant on drying mud.

 Description

 Fine-leaved water-dropwort is a hairless, annual to perennial herb about 150 cm tall.
 Young plants have tubers, which disappear by mid-summer.
 The stem is hollow and striated, normally about 1 cm in diameter but exceptionally reaching 8 cm, erect or sprawling, rooting at the nodes of any submerged sections.
 Very large sprawling plants have been found to have stems up to 2 m long.

 The upper (aerial) leaves are 2- to 3-pinnate, finely divided into lanceolate (sword-shaped) to ovate leaflets up to 5 mm long; the lower leaves are 3–4 pinnate, with very narrow (thread-like) leaflets under water, but flat, ovate leaf segments if emergent.
 The leaf stalks form a sheath around the stem at the base.

 It flowers between June and September in northern Europe, the inflorescence arising from the leaf axils or at the tip of the stem.
 It consists of a compound umbel of 6–16 smaller rounded umbels about 1–2 cm in diameter, each of which has numerous white flowers.
 There are no bracts on the main umbel and 4–8 small, lanceolate bracteoles at the base of each of the secondary umbels.
 Plants are monoecious, with bisexual and male flowers in most umbels.
-Each flower has 5 sepals, 5 unequal petals with the outer ones slightly larger, 5 stamens and 2 styles.
+Each flower has five sepals, five unequal petals with the outer ones slightly larger, five stamens and two styles.
 After flowering, the rays (stalks of the individual umbels) and pedicels (stalks to the individual flowers) do not thicken, and the umbels do not become flat-topped in fruit.

 The fruits are 3–5.5 mm long, ovoid, with prominent ridges.
 On maturity, each fruit splits into two (1-seeded) mericarps.